A new film by Ric Burns and Li-Shin Yu and scheduled to appear on PBS AmericanExperience in May.

 Initially, I was concerned about the the signature.
 In his cartoons, oil paintings and some known watercolors, Nast used his characteristic Th Nast or Th:Nast. script:

-The painting’s signature is quite different – plain and not stylized.
+The signature on the painting is quite different – plain and not stylized.

-Apparently, a precedent exists – as this watercolor from Arader Galleries and attributed to Thomas Nast indicates he might have printed his signature without the traditional flair.
+Apparently, a precedent exists – as this watercolor from Arader Galleries indicates.
+It is attributed to Thomas Nast and indicates he might have printed his signature without the traditional flair in other early pre-fame work.

 The owner also sent me additional images in hopes to find further information.
 Nothing is written on the back of the aged backing.

 I am excited for Susan’s new find and so glad that she shared it with me.
 If indeed, it is an authentic Nast watercolor, it is extraordinarily special for its Chinese subject and self-portraiture.
-It is the only known image (in my experience) that includes Nast with Chinese-Americans.
+It is the only known image (in my experience) that includes Nast with Chinese-Americans, and a work that suggests he interacted with them on some level.

 Speaking on behalf of both the owner and myself, we would love to hear from Nast experts and curators concerning this watercolor.